Lifetime Productivity and Maintenance Costs of solar panels

 Posted: Tuesday, 9/27/16 @ 11am EST

-As you may already know, a solar panel system is good for the environment, but it has always been thought of as expensive to install and maintain.
-The reality is that the costs associated with installing and maintaining such a system are falling every day.
-But over the last decade, solar photovoltaic systems have become an increasingly affordable and easy to maintain alternative source of electricity.
+As you may already know, installing a solar panel system for your home is good for the environment, but it has always been thought of as expensive to install and maintain.
+The reality is that the costs associated with installing and maintaining such a system are falling every year.
+Over the last decade, solar photovoltaic systems have become an increasingly efficient, affordable, and easy to maintain alternative source of electricity.